kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 kubegen will include any vendored API groups found under `vendor/k8s.io/api/`.
 Additional inputs can be provided with `--vendor-api-dir`.

-> How can Kubernetes APIs be generated when the external and internal packages live in different repos?
+> How can Kubernetes APIs be generated when the versioned and internal packages live in different repos?

-This works out of the box based on the discovered *types.go files.
+This works out of the box based on the discovered directories and structure.

 > Why are the kubegen flags different than the flags passed to the code generators e.g. --license-file vs --boilerplate-header-file?

-kubegen tries to present the simplest possible interface for using the code generators.  since most GitHub projects already have a LICENSE file created that should be used, this flag more accurately reflects what its value should be.  likewise `--dry-run` is a more common name than `--verify-only`.
+kubegen tries to present the simplest possible interface for using the code generators.  since most GitHub projects already have a LICENSE file created that should be used in most cases, this flag more accurately reflects what the value should be.  likewise `--dry-run` is a more common name than `--verify-only`.

 > I want to specify a code generator flag that isn't exposed in kubegen, how do I do this?

-kubegen tries to identify the correct value for most flag.
-If there is a flag you want exposed, file and issue with the context, and we will work fix it either by changing how its value is automatically set, or by exposing it.

 Please file an issue if your use case is not supported.

 > How can I use a different pattern for groups or versions?

-We can expose this as a feature if we discover it is necessary by adding the `--group-pattern` and `--version-pattern` flags to override the regular expressions.
+We could expose this as a feature if we discover it is necessary by adding the `--group-pattern` and `--version-pattern` flags to override the regular expressions.

 Please file an issue if your use case is not supported.

 > How can I specify only certain code generators are run

-Currently all code generators are run automatically based off the struct comments present on the API type definitions in the go files.  e.g. Specifying `//+genclient` before the struct definition.
+Currently all code generators are run automatically, and they generate output based off the struct comments present on the API type definitions in the go files.  e.g. Specifying `//+genclient` before the struct definition.

-Please file an issue if your use case is not supported.+
+Please file an issue if your use case is not supported.

 > What happens if I don't have a LICENSE file